z1skgr/FullOpenStack2023/Part 3/phonebook/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3001](http://localhost:3001) to view it in your browser.

-Open [http://localhost:3001/api/persons](http://localhost:3001/api/persons) to view it in your browser.

-Open [http://localhost:3001/api/info](http://localhost:3001/api/info) to view it in your browser.
+Open [http://localhost:3001](http://localhost:3001/api/persons) to view it in your browser.

 Open [http://localhost:3001/api/persons:ID](http://localhost:3001/api/persons) to view it in your browser.
 `ID` is a number specifying the person for displaying.\